mrdoggopat/dogstatsd-sandbox/README.md

 <h1>Prerequisites</h1>

-A personal Kubernetes cluster.
-I’d recommend using either Minikube:

-Minikube and Docker Desktop, preferred if already ran `minikube start`.
+Minikube and Docker Desktop, preferred if you've already ran `minikube start`.

 Kubectl, the Kubernetes command line tool.
 You can install it with homebrew.